Sustainability of the

 When it comes to installing a new CellCube system, we pay meticulously attention to sustainability throughout the whole environment.
 From the fencing surrounding the project to the foundation slab, we consider every aspect and ensure the proper disposal of construction site waste such as rags contaminated with chemicals.
 As previously mentioned, the electrolyte is delivered directly to the site in order to shorten the transportation distances, thus cutting CO2 emissions.

 Sustainable production in Austria

 We source 100% of the electricity for our entire company from renewable sources — in our opinion, to do otherwise would make no sense.
 Our pool vehicles are all electric cars, and we have our own charging station powered by an in-house PV plant.

-At CellCube, we practice conservation in every sense of the word.
-We use very little water for our production.
+At CellCube, we practice environmental protection in the truest sense of the word.
+For example, hardly any water is required for production.
 All waste generated in the company is separated and disposed of properly.
-Above all, we try to minimize the amount of waste generated.
+Above all, we aim to avoid waste.
 That begins with employee mealtimes and extends even beyond reusable packaging for deliveries.